mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

   </div>
 </center>

 Another more general thing we could try to do is to train a new neural network on correctly labeled adversarial examples as well as the original training test set.
 The code to do this is in the ipython notebook (be aware it takes around 15 minutes to run).
 Doing this gives an accuracy of about 94% on a test set of all adversarial images which is pretty good.
-However, this method has it's limitations.
+However, this method has it's own limitations.
 Primarily in real life you are very unlikely to know how your attacker is generating adversarial examples.

 There are many other ways to protect against adversarial attacks that we won't wade into in this introductory post, but the question is still an open research topic and if you're interested there are many great papers on the subject.

 ## Black Box Attacks

 An interesting and important observation of adversarial examples is that they generally are not model or architecture specific.
 Adversarial examples generated for one neural network architecture will transfer very well to another architecture.
-In other words, if I want to trick your model I can create my own model and adversarial examples based off of it and then these same adversarial examples will most probably trick your model as well.
+In other words, if you wanted to trick a model you could create your own model and adversarial examples based off of it.
+Then these same adversarial examples will most probably trick the other model as well.

 This has huge implications as it means that it is possible to create adversarial examples for a completely black box model where we have no prior knowledge of the internal mechanics.
 In fact, a team at Berkeley managed to launch a [succesful attack](https://arxiv.org/pdf/1611.02770.pdf) on a commercial AI classification system using this method.